edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking-in-process.md

 The above will mock http responses to the `IMyApiClient` typed `HttpClient` when the request path is `/Users`.

-By default, if `HttpResponseMessageMockBuilder.Where` method is not used, it will always apply the mock.
+By default, if `InProcessHttpResponseMessageMockBuilder.Where` method is not used, it will always apply the mock.

 If multiple http response mocks implement the same condition then only the response from the first mock is returned.